DYoshizawa079/challenge18-social-api/README.md

 ## Installation

 A node.js environement with the Express and Mongoose NPM packages, along with a Mongo database is required to run the app.

+Insomnia is recommended for testing the API endpoints.

 ## Usage